 ODCM 7.2.2.6 states in part that the report shall include deviations from the liquid and gaseous effluent monitoring instrumentation operability requirements included in Sections 2.1.1 and 3.1.1, respectively.
 The report shall include an explanation as to why the inoperability of liquid or gaseous effluent monitoring instrumentation was not corrected within the specified time requirement.

-The inoperability of liquid and gaseous effluent monitors not corrected within the specified time for this reporting period is detailed below:
+(1) The inoperability of liquid and gaseous effluent monitors not corrected within the specified time for this reporting period is detailed below.
+When applicable, compensatory measures were utilized per ODCM Action Statements: